toubou91/flexible-jekyll/_posts/2016-10-24-js-import-aliases.markdown

 ```

 <h4>Closing Quote</h4>
-<em>Even the easiest things in life reveal you some kind of magic when you discover them alone.</em>
+> Even the easiest things in life reveal you some kind of magic when you discover them alone.